oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

     {context-url}#{canonical-collection}
     {context-url}#Collection({type-name})

-If all entities in the response or a response part are members of one canonical collection, the context URL fragment is the `{canonical-collection}`.
+If all entities in the response or a response part are members of a single canonical collection, the context URL fragment is the `{canonical-collection}`.